Cheap and Unique Summer Bucket List

 Summer brings thoughts of warm sun, beach vacations and events around every corner.
 Kids are home from school and you’re trying not to let the whines of “I’m bored!” have a detrimental impact on your bank account.
 This cheap and unique summer bucket list is the answer to your prayers.

 You’ve given up on ideas like “read a book” or “take a walk!”
-You need unique but cheap ideas to keep everyone entertained and quickly!
+You need unique but cheap ideas and budget buys to keep everyone entertained and quickly!